newrelic/newrelic-telemetry-sdk-specs/configuration-and-logging.md

   * To facilitate communication with alternative New Relic backends as well as allowing for simple integration testing with a mock backend the SDK should allow each ingest URL to be overridden.
 3. `Harvest interval`
   * The harvest interval should default to `5 seconds` with the ability for consumers of the SDK to set a custom interval in `seconds`.
+4. `Logging`
+  * Whether the SDK logs at all, the verbosity of the log, and the output device should all be configurable.

 ## No-op behavior